 - Check out the Dunedin Railway Station aka the Gingerbread House before hopping aboard one of the Dunedin Railways train excursions – the Waitati Seasider for jaw-dropping coastal views or the longer Taieri Gorge Excursion featuring stunning vistas, viaducts, tunnels and more!
 Refreshments available on board or you can take your own snacks.
 Bookings for a family of four receive one complimentary child’s ticket and special offers are available over the winter months.

-- Start the day with the Baldwin Street challenge, walk to the top of the world’s steepest street and make sure to get the photographic evidence!
+- Start the day with the Baldwin Street challenge, walk to the top of one of the worlds steepest streets and make sure to get the photographic evidence!

-- Make your way back to town as the sun sets over the harbour and detour to the St Clair Esplanade for a casual dinner overlooking the sea.
+- Make your way back to town as the sun sets over the harbour and detour to the Esplanade for a casual dinner overlooking the sea.

 - Wander down to the Warehouse Precinct with a Dunedin Street Art Trail map in hand, to discover all manner of colourful and quirky artworks that have transformed the city into a giant canvas.